 Similarly, the documentary series "Frozen Planet" explores polar bears' fascinating lives and remarkable adaptations in the unforgiving Arctic environment.
 These portrayals entertain audiences and raise awareness about the importance of polar bear conservation and the broader issue of climate change.

-As the planet warms due to increasing greenhouse gas emissions, the Arctic region is experiencing a rapid decline in sea ice, posing a significant threat to the survival of polar bears.
+As the planet warms due to increasing greenhouse gas emissions, the Arctic region is experiencing a rapid decline in sea ice habitat.
+The retreating sea ice poses a significant threat to the survival of polar bears.

-As the Arctic sea ice thins, polar bears find it increasingly challenging to locate and capture prey7.
+As the Arctic sea ice disappears and thins, most polar bears find it increasingly challenging to locate and capture prey6.
 Consequently, they expend more energy searching for sustenance, leading to malnutrition, reduced reproductive success, and even starvation.

 The loss of sea ice also compels them to swim longer distances, increasing the risk of exhaustion and drowning.

-Moreover, as polar bears spend more time on land, they face heightened competition with other predators, such as grizzly bears, and an increased likelihood of human encounters and conflict.
+Moreover, as polar bears spend more time on land, they face heightened competition with other predators.
+As the polar bear habitat retreats, grizzly bears compete for food alongside an increased likelihood of human encounters and conflict.
 These factors, combined with the possibility of declining seal populations and heightened vulnerability to diseases and parasites, paint a concerning picture for the future of these majestic animals in a rapidly changing Arctic ecosystem.

 The IUCN Red List, a comprehensive inventory of the conservation status of species worldwide, has classified polar bears as a vulnerable species since 2006.